 Canning and Preserving Recipes

 Here’s a formula for quick pickles that I really enjoy.
 I like to have these in the fridge as often as possible, as a crunchy, nearly calorie-free snack.
-They’re also great served alongside veggie burgers, sandwiches, and wraps. more→
+They’re also great served alongside veggie burgers, sandwiches, and wraps.
+Don’t just limit yourself to cucumbers!
+This works with other veggies, as suggested following the recipe. more→

 I like these carrots spicy, so I use a combination of jalapeño peppers and red pepper flakes.
 You can reduce the heat by adding fewer peppers or omitting the flakes.
 Make sure to sample your peppers for heat, as their potency varies.
 Excerpted from Put ‘em Up!
 A Comprehensive Home Preserving Guide for the Creative Cook, from Drying and Freezing, to Canning and Pickling,* © 2010 by Sherri Brooks Vinton, photography by Kevin Kennefick, used with permission from Storey Publishing.